gravitational/teleport-plugins/rfd/0003-plugins-unknown-events.md

 to handle new events, it can miss important events and drift from the Auth server truth.

-The Teleport event handler receives events from the Auth server, serializes them using JSON and sends them to the upstream service (e.g. Splunk, FluentD, etc).
+The Teleport event handler receives events from the Auth server, serializes them using JSON and sends them to the downstream service (e.g. Splunk, FluentD, etc).
 When the event handler is not up to date with the Auth server, the new events will not be known to the event handler and the protobuf raw cannot be deserialized.
 Without the deserialized event, the event handler cannot serialize the event